 Our legal team can help you recover financial compensation for the following types of damages in a medical malpractice lawsuit lawsuit:

-Call a Chicago Psychologist Malpractice Lawyer Today
+Experienced Chicago Psychologist Malpractice Lawyer

 If you have suffered physical and emotional trauma due to mental health malpractice, you have grounds to sue and recover financial compensation.
 Our legal team has decades of combined experience in litigating all sorts of medical malpractice cases, including psychiatric malpractice cases.
 Mental health professionals deserve to be held responsible for their negligent actions and abuse, just like all other medical professionals.
 Call our Chicago psychiatric malpractice lawyers at 312-321-1111 to schedule a free consultation today.